Invest in a

 Former Director, National Security Council

 The following Scholarships are available to the Class of 2022

 - Principal Scholarships (24) $7,000 annually

 - David T. Diehl Leadership Scholarships (6) $3,000 annually

 Scholarships are awarded based on the following criteria:

 - Strong academic profile

 We recognize that choosing an independent school is a major financial decision for families.
 For that reason, a generous budget and inclusive aid policy make a La Salle College High School education accessible to talented students from the widest possible range of backgrounds.

 Financial Aid applications can be submitted beginning October 1st.
-To be considered for financial aid, you must complete your Parents' Financial Statement (PFS) by late October, 2017 for an incoming Freshman (class of 2022) and early December, 2017 for an Upperclassman.
+To be considered for financial aid, you must complete your Parents' Financial Statement (PFS) by October 31, 2017 for an incoming Freshman (class of 2022) and early December, 2017 for an Upperclassman.
 We will communicate decisions about financial aid before registration.
 All applications must be complete in order to be considered for financial aid.

 La Salle practices need-blind admissions for applicants, which means admissions decisions are not affected by a family's ability to pay.